kptdev/kpt/site/reference/cli/live/destroy/README.md

 ```
 PKG_PATH | -:
   Path to the local package which should be deleted from the cluster.
 It must
-  contain a Kptfile with inventory information.
-Defaults to the current working
+  contain a Kptfile or a ResourceGroup manifest with inventory metadata.
-  directory.
+  Defaults to the current working directory.
   Using '-' as the package path will cause kpt to read resources from stdin.
 ```